David M. Lane

 distributions in the same graph.
 This is illustrated in Figure

-4 using the same data from the mouse task.
+4 using the same data from the cursor task.
 The difference in distributions

 for the two targets is again evident.